harmen91/nightscout-docker-simple/README.md

     volumes:
       - ./data:/data/db
 ```
 You can download this folder with an SFTP connection to your VPS and back it up before reinstalling your vps or migrating to another VPS.
-By recreating the exact same folder structure and running the docker-compose.yml from the same root directory you will be able to continue using the same database.
+By recreating the exact same folder structure and running the docker-compose.yml from the same root directory you will be able to continue using the same database, without having androidAPS or xDrip+ having to sync again.
+It is good practice to make a backup of your database from time to time.